 What obstacles do you see that could prevent the web from turning out the way you hope?

 Big Tech monopolists are the barrier blocking our path to a better, more decentralized web where people have the power.
-For years, Big Tech companies have acquired, threatened, and removed potential competitors from their platforms, stifling progress and cementing their position at the top of the web.
+For years, Big Tech companies have acquired(new window), threatened(new window), and removed potential competitors from their platforms(new window), stifling progress and cementing their position at the top of the web.
 Once revolutionary innovators, these companies now block innovation so they can focus on collecting more personal data, placing more ads, and locking more people into their walled gardens.

 I think it might be even worse than that.
 All the CEOs of every important internet company can fit around one table.
 And if they all fit around one table, they can agree on what their priorities are.